express-in-code-game/excode-design/README.md

         - start with the scenario and game!
         - otherwise networking will never end
         - once it happens graphics wise and game wise, proceed to networking

+### walkthrough 2

+- simpler
+    - choose a gui environment
+    - create scenario generation and graphics (schema)
+    - make it runnbale/playable on one computer
+    - then, look into networking

 ## links